+You have no doubt given thought to what would happen to your loved ones in the event of your untimely demise due to some sort of accident.
 Financial hardships and other losses can make this time of personal grief especially trying.
 Life insurance is meant to give you peace of mind—assuring that your family will be taken care of should something happen to you.
-However, you may have special circumstances or wish to obtain more coverage than a standard life insurance policy can provide.
+However, you may wish to obtain more coverage than a standard life insurance policy can provide.

 An AD&D policy will provide a cash benefit to your beneficiaries if you die as the result of a covered accident or suffer a partial or complete dismemberment due to a covered accident.

 In a death claim for a covered accident, the full benefit amount is paid.
-For a limb dismemberment or loss of eyesight, these payments are made as “scheduled payments” or a certain percentage of the principal policy coverage amount.
+For a limb dismemberment or loss of eyesight, these payments are made as “scheduled payments,” or a certain percentage of the principal policy coverage amount.

-There are certain exclusions that apply to most AD&D policies such as an injury caused from a suicide attempt, death from surgery, drug overdose or harming yourself intentionally in some way.
+There are certain exclusions that apply to most AD&D policies, such as an injury caused from a suicide attempt, death from surgery, drug overdose, or harming yourself intentionally in some way.
 Other exclusions may also apply and vary by insurance company.

 10 Insurance Companies Offering AD&D Policies